Fire and rehire latest | Government and Tribunal weigh in

 Speak to a specialist

-Between April 2019 and March 2020, the average award for unfair dismissal was £10,812.
-Claims for breach of contract may cost much more.
+The average award for unfair dismissal is £10,812, and claims for breach of contract may cost much more.
 As such, when attempting to change employees’ terms and conditions, it’s always safest to seek advice first.

 Sign up for the latest news & insights